ecmwf/metview-python/docs/api/icon/flextra_run.rst

     :type flextra_input_path: str

     :param flextra_available_file_path: Specifies the location of the AVAILABLE file.
-The default is SAME_AS_INPUT_PATH , which means that the AVAILABLE file is located in the same directory as the input data.
+The default is "same_as_input_path" , which means that the AVAILABLE file is located in the same directory as the input data.
 Enabled when ``flextra_input_mode`` is path.
-    :type flextra_available_file_path: str
+    :type flextra_available_file_path: str, default: "same_as_input_path"

     :param flextra_run_label: Specifies the ``flextra_run_label``.
-The default value is: " FLEXTRA RUN ".
+The default value is: " "flextra run" ".
-    :type flextra_run_label: str
+    :type flextra_run_label: str, default: "flextra run"

     :param flextra_run_mode: Specifies the run mode for the FLEXTRA simulation.
 The possible values are as follows:

-         * In normal mode, a group of trajectories is specified starting from the same point but at different times.
+         * In "normal" mode, a group of trajectories is specified starting from the same point but at different times.
 Several starting points (thus several groups of trajectories) can be defined for a single FLEXTRA run.
          * In cet mode, trajectories are generated starting from the points of a user-defined uniform grid in a three-dimensional domain.
          * In filight mode, both the starting location and starting time for each trajectory can be set individually.
 This mode is useful to calculate e.g. trajectories released along the flight track of an aircraft.

-         The default value is normal.
+         The default value is "normal".
-    :type flextra_run_mode: str
+    :type flextra_run_mode: str, default: "normal"

     :param flextra_trajectory_direction: Specifies the FLEXTRA simulation direction in time.
-The possible values are: forward and backward.
-The default value is forward.
+The possible values are: "forward" and backward.
+The default value is "forward".
-    :type flextra_trajectory_direction: str
+    :type flextra_trajectory_direction: str, default: "forward"

     :param flextra_trajectory_length:
-    :type flextra_trajectory_length: str
+    :type flextra_trajectory_length: str, default: "48"

     :param flextra_first_starting_date: